-Professional Writing at UNI features classes that are customized to each student's individual academic and professional goals.
-Regardless of major, the Professional Writing curriculum offers each student an opportunity to practice workplace communication that is specific to his/her discipline.
+Professional Writing classes are customized to each student's individual academic and professional goals.
+Regardless of major, the Professional Writing curriculum offers each student an opportunity to practice workplace communication that is specific to her/his discipline.

 Junior- and senior-level courses focus on applied writing, meaning that students collaborate with individual and organizational clients throughout the Cedar Valley to craft non-hypothetical, professional-level communication projects.
 These collaborations also generate professional networking opportunities for students approaching graduation and entering the job market; often the clients are UNI alumni.
 Since 2005, students in Professional Writing courses have partnered with over 100 clients.